JoshuaMKW/pyiiasmh/README.md

 **Executable:**
   This method of usage requires that you are running either `Windows 64bit` or `Linux 64bit`.
-  After these things are taken care off, you can simply run the program like any other
+  After these things are taken care off, you can simply run the program like any other.

-Once you have these things set up, simply run PyiiASMH 3 by using the optional desktop shortcut, or by executing the command `pyiiasmh` in the terminal
+Once you have these things set up, simply run PyiiASMH 3 as you would any app.